cc-api/container-integrity-measurement-agent/docs/container-measurement-design.md

 * the hash of code or data, or
 * an indication of the signer of some code or data.

-For integrity measurement collection, TCG defined [Event Log specification](https://trustedcomputinggroup.org/wp-content/uploads/TCG-Guidance-Integrity-Measurements-Event-Log-Processing_v1_r0p118_24feb2022-1.pdf), a Event is a kind of executable, data, or action that may affect the device’s trust state, and integrity measurement is A deterministic (1:1) representation of an Event.
-Some Events may be large blocks of executable code and other Events may be small strings such as a version number, configuration data, etc. TCG uses the size of a hash to hold an integrity measurement.
+For integrity measurement collection, TCG defined [Event Log specification](https://trustedcomputinggroup.org/wp-content/uploads/TCG-Guidance-Integrity-Measurements-Event-Log-Processing_v1_r0p118_24feb2022-1.pdf), an Event is a kind of executable, data, or action that may affect the device’s trust state, and integrity measurement is A deterministic (1:1) representation of an Event.
+Some Events may be large blocks of executable code and other Events may be small strings such as a version number, configuration data, etc. TCG uses a digest size of a hash to hold an integrity measurement.

-The transitive trust chain is maintained by measurement of the code, a power-on reset creates an environment in which the platform is in a known initial state, with the main CPU running code from some well-defined initial location.
-Since that code has exclusive control of the platform at that time, it may make measurements of the platform from firmware.
+The transitive trust chain is maintained by measurement of the code.
+A power-on reset creates an environment in which the platform is in a known initial state, with the main CPU running code from some well-defined initial location.
+Since that code has exclusive control of the platform at that time, it may make measurements of the platform from boot firmware.
 From these initial measurements, a chain of trust may be established.
-Because this chain of trust is created once when the platform is reset, no change of the initial trust state is possible, so it is called a static runtime measurement (SRTM).
+This chain of trust is created on platform reset, does not allow any change in trust state, and is thus called a static runtime measurement (SRTM).

 ## Chain of Trust for Container

-The Trusted Execution Environment (TEE) serves as the fundamental chain of trust during boot time, for instance, in [TDX Virtual Firmware (TDVF) design guide](https://cdrdv2-public.intel.com/733585/tdx-virtual-firmware-design-guide-rev-004-20231206.pdf), a Trust Domain (TD) system hash 1 TD Measurement Register (MRTD) for static measurement of the TD build process and the initial contents of the TD and 4 Runtime Measurement Registers (RTMR) for runtime measurement.
-A typical usage is RTMR matching TPM Platform Configuration Registers (PCR):
+The Trusted Execution Environment (TEE) serves as the foundation chain of trust during boot time, for instance, in [TDX Virtual Firmware (TDVF) design guide](https://cdrdv2-public.intel.com/733585/tdx-virtual-firmware-design-guide-rev-004-20231206.pdf), provides a single Trust Domain (TD) Measurement Register (MRTD) and four Runtime Measurement Registers (RTMR).
+There certainly are fewer TD measurement registers than TPM Platform Configuration Registers (PCRs).
+They are typically mapped as below:

 | PCR Index | Typical Usage | TD Register |
 | --- | --- | --- |
 | 0 | FirmwareCode (BFV,including init page table) | MRTD |